oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 [ContextDefiningProperties](./Org.OData.Aggregation.V1.xml#L338:~:text=<Term%20Name="-,ContextDefiningProperties,-")|\[PropertyPath\]|<a name="ContextDefiningProperties"></a>The annotated property or custom aggregate is only well-defined in the context of these properties<br>The context-defining properties need either be part of the result entities, or be restricted to a single value by a pre-filter operation.
 Examples are postal codes within a country, or monetary amounts whose context is the unit of currency.
 [LeveledHierarchy](./Org.OData.Aggregation.V1.xml#L345:~:text=<Term%20Name="-,LeveledHierarchy,-")|\[PropertyPath\]|<a name="LeveledHierarchy"></a>Defines a leveled hierarchy [OData-Data-Agg-v4.0, section 5.5.1]
 [RecursiveHierarchy](./Org.OData.Aggregation.V1.xml#L349:~:text=<Term%20Name="-,RecursiveHierarchy,-")|[RecursiveHierarchyType](#RecursiveHierarchyType)|<a name="RecursiveHierarchy"></a>Defines a recursive hierarchy [OData-Data-Agg-v4.0, section 5.5.2]
-[UpNode](./Org.OData.Aggregation.V1.xml#L516:~:text=<Term%20Name="-,UpNode,-")|EntityType?|<a name="UpNode"></a>The next node in a path from the annotated node to the root<br>This instance annotation occurs in the result set after a hierarchical transformation and the annotation value is again annotated with `UpNode` until a root is reached.
-A use case for this is traversal or recursive rollup with multiple parents, when this annotation takes as value one parent node.
+[UpNode](./Org.OData.Aggregation.V1.xml#L516:~:text=<Term%20Name="-,UpNode,-")|PrimitiveType?|<a name="UpNode"></a>The node identifier of the next node in a path from the annotated node to the root<br>This instance annotation occurs in the result set after a hierarchical transformation and the annotation value is again annotated with `UpNode` until a root is reached.
+A use case for this is traversal or recursive rollup with multiple parents, when this annotation takes as value one parent node identifier.
 [CycleNode](./Org.OData.Aggregation.V1.xml#L525:~:text=<Term%20Name="-,CycleNode,-")|Boolean|<a name="CycleNode"></a>There is a cycle from this node to itself following the [`UpNode`](#UpNode) annotations
 [AvailableOnAggregates](./Org.OData.Aggregation.V1.xml#L529:~:text=<Term%20Name="-,AvailableOnAggregates,-")|[AvailableOnAggregatesType](#AvailableOnAggregatesType)|<a name="AvailableOnAggregates"></a>This action or function is available on aggregated entities if the `RequiredProperties` are still defined